JoaoMarquesFidalgo/cake-shop/README.md

 ## Technologies Used

 The project will use Typescript in both backend and frontend.
-The backend will use NodeJS, Express, Typegoose and MongoDB.
+The backend will use NodeJS, Express, Typegoose, MongoDB and Jest.
 The frontend will use ReactJS.

 ## Log of Events

 21/06/2020 -

 The project is in early development stage.
 Currently on NodeJS creating a workflow setup and the first Mongo classes.

+Added NodeJS skeleton following guidance from [a rocketseat video](https://tinyurl.com/y7yappfd), and added Typegoose.

 19/06/2020 - 21/06/2020